rahulraj/virtual_keywords/README.md

 virtual_keywords brings this flexibility to Ruby, completing the idea of an extensible language with rich syntax.
-Currently, users can override "if", "and", and "or", and more is on the way!
+Currently, users can override "if", "and", "or", "not", "while", and "until" and more is on the way!

 Usage
 -----